jonnyhoeven/workshop/README.md

   revisionHistoryLimit: 1
 ```

-Commit and push the changes to your fork
+Commit and push the changes to your fork:

 ```bash
 git add .